 Many seniors with Alzheimer’s or dementia are also dealing with depression.
 Frequent crying or calling out could be a sign of depression, along with additional symptoms.

-It’s important to have a doctor evaluate your older adult to find out if they could have depression so they can get proper treatment.
+It’s essential to have a doctor evaluate your older adult to find out if they could have depression so they can get proper treatment.

 Following a daily routine gives your older adult’s day structure and predictability.
 This helps reduce stress and anxiety, which can contribute to crying or screaming episodes.

-People with dementia are often highly sensitive to their surroundings.
-Creating a soothing place to live helps minimize agitation, reduce difficult behaviors, and improve overall quality of life.
+People with dementia are often susceptible to their surroundings.
+Creating a soothing place to live helps minimize agitation, reduce challenging behaviors, and improve overall quality of life.

 Making everyday life easier helps reduce stress, frustrations, and feelings of failure – factors that can make someone very upset.

-If non-drug techniques aren’t working and these episodes of screaming or crying are affecting quality of life, it might be time to work with their doctor to carefully experiment with behavioral medications.
+Suppose non-drug techniques aren’t working, and these episodes of screaming or crying are affecting quality of life.
+In that case, it might be time to work with their doctor to carefully experiment with behavioral medications to see if they can help.

-When used appropriately, behavioral medication may be able to reduce or eliminate intense outbursts and improve quality of life for both your older adult and yourself.
+When used appropriately, behavioral medication can reduce or eliminate intense outbursts and improve your older adult’s quality of life.

 Recommended for you: